francescini/laughing-waffle/README.md

 * Control Actions Analysis: Identify unsafe control actions in the LLM's decision-making processes, such as inappropriate content generation.
 * Interaction Analysis: Analyze interactions between the LLM and other system components (e.g., users, external systems) to identify potential safety risks.
 * Implement Controls: Design controls to prevent or mitigate identified unsafe actions and interactions.

-## 7. Safety Case Development
-A safety case is a structured argument, supported by evidence, that a system is safe for a specific application in a specific environment.

-An example safety case for an LLM is [here]

-### Application

-* Develop Safety Cases: Create safety cases for different use scenarios of LLMs, such as customer service, medical advice, or content moderation.
-* Evidence Collection: Gather evidence from testing, validation, and operational data to support safety claims.
-* Continuous Evaluation: Regularly update the safety case as new data and insights are gained from LLM deployment and use.

-## License

-This project is licensed under the [CC0 1.0 Universal](LICENSE.md)
-Creative Commons License - see the [LICENSE.md](LICENSE.md) file for details